hackclub/OnBoard/README.md

 - One verifying your high school enrollment documents, from HCB.
 - Another one from the engineering team, checking that your design follows the grant requirements.

-These reviews typically take 24-48 business hours if everything is correct.
-Then we merge your PR!
+These reviews typically take 24-48 business hours, and if everything is correct, we'll merge your pull request!

 After your PR gets merged, it takes up to 24 business hours for you to receive an email from HCB with a virtual credit card.
 Make sure to check your spam folder.
 Then, you can order your board!